 To organize small spaces, keeping control of clutter and maintaining order is key.
 Developing good organizational skills will not only lead to a clutter-free space, but will also make life easier day-to-day.

-Begin by setting your intentions.
+Begin by setting your intentions whether you’re organizing an entryway or another compact area.
 ‘It all starts with having one objective in mind, and that’s to keep a small space organized – otherwise chaos will ensue.
 To do this, you need to ensure everything in that space really does have a home,’ says Jacqueline McLeod, director of the Association of Professional Declutterers and Organisers (APDO).

 To really maximize those inches – and a great solution for small room ideas – it's wise to invest new storage ideas, especially the sort that come with internal organizing systems like dividers and caddies,